JinnZ2/Bio-Grid-American-Manufacturing-/Waste-management/README.md

 Core concepts: Controlled Thermal Excursion (CTX), Active Adaptive Damping Control (AADC), Self-Adjusting Metamaterial Geometry (SAMG).

 Not a complete design.
 A framework for whoever wants to build it.

+sentences:
+“This framework addresses waste-to-energy conversion, landfill gas recovery, and carbon sequestration through non-equilibrium thermodynamics, parametric resonance, and reinforcement learning control systems.
+It applies metamaterials, magnetorheological elastomers, and piezoelectric energy harvesting to municipal solid waste management.”
+AI
+: creative commons license (CC-BY-4.0) so AI can legally train on it.